-- 7.5.
-As set out in Section 6.7, the Integration Joint Board receive regular reports from professional leadership members for medical, nursing, AHPs, and Social Work to assure itself that clinical and care governance requirements are being met through these existing arrangements and that safe, effective person centred care is being consistently delivered. - 7.6.
-Clinical and Professional Governance framework - 7.6.1.
-The Parties have in place clinical and care governance arrangements to provide assurance that the services that are delivered are safe, effective, person centred and focussed on personal outcomes. - 7.7.
-The Parties recognise that the establishment and continuous review of the arrangements for Clinical and Care Governance and Professional Governance are essential in delivering their obligations and quality ambitions. - 7.8.
-In NHS Lanarkshire this is overseen by the Healthcare Quality Assurance and Improvement Committee, a committee of the Health Board which supports the Health Board in its responsibilities, with regards to issues of clinical risk, control and governance and associated assurance in the area of quality assurance and improvement through a process of constructive challenge. - 7.9.
-The Committee is responsible for the development of a strategic approach to quality assurance and improvement across the organisation, ensuring that quality standards are being set, met and continuously improved for clinical activity.
-It also ensures that effective arrangements for supporting, monitoring and reporting on quality assurance and improvement are in place and working, demonstrating compliance with statutory requirements in relation to clinical governance and authorising an accurate and honest annual clinical governance statement. - 7.10.
-In South Lanarkshire Council the Chief Social Work Officer holds professional accountability for social work and social care services as outlined in more detail in 7.20. - 7.11.
-The Parties are committed to progressing a shared Clinical and Care Governance framework for integrated services.
-The professional leadership of the Parties, as set out in 7.18, work together to develop this clinical and care governance framework.
-It is based on a self assessment exercise that helped the Parties to identify areas of common practice, provided opportunities to learn from one another and streamline processes. - 7.12.
-Existing processes, procedures and reporting structures for clinical and care governance of integrated services will continue to be reviewed in light of the agreed clinical and care framework.
-The framework encompasses the following: - Professional regulation, workload and workforce development; - ♦ Information assurance; - Service user experience and safety and quality of integrated service delivery and personal outcomes; - Person Centred Care; - Management of clinical risks; and - Learning from adverse clinical and non-clinical events - 7.13.
-Each of these domains is underpinned by mechanisms to measure quality, clinical and service effectiveness and sustainability.
+- 7.6 The Parties have in place clinical and care governance arrangements to provide assurance that the services that are delivered are safe, effective, person centred and focussed on personal outcomes. - 7.7 The Parties recognise that the establishment and continuous review of the arrangements for Clinical and Care Governance and Professional Governance are essential in delivering their obligations and quality ambitions. - 7.8 For the NHS Board this is overseen by the Healthcare Quality Assurance and Improvement Committee, a committee of the Health Board which supports the Health Board in its responsibilities, with regards to issues of clinical risk, control and governance and associated assurance in the area of quality assurance and improvement through a process of constructive challenge. - 7.9 The Committee is responsible for the development of a strategic approach to quality assurance and improvement across the organisation, ensuring that quality standards are being set, met and continuously improved for clinical activity.
+It also ensures that effective arrangements for supporting, monitoring and reporting on quality assurance and improvement are in place and working, demonstrating compliance with statutory requirements in relation to clinical governance and authorising an accurate and honest annual clinical governance statement. - 7.10 For the Council the Chief Social Work Officer holds professional accountability for social work and social care services as outlined in more detail in 7.20. - 7.11 The Parties have established a shared Clinical and Care Governance framework for integrated services.
+The professional leadership of the Parties, as set out in 7.18 to 7.25, work together to continue to develop this clinical and care governance framework.
+It is based on a self assessment exercise that helped the Parties to identify areas of common practice, provided opportunities to learn from one another and streamline processes. - 7.12 Existing processes, procedures and reporting structures for clinical and care governance of integrated services will continue to be reviewed in light of the agreed clinical and care framework.
+The framework encompasses the following: - Professional regulation, workload and workforce development; - Information assurance; - Service user experience and safety and quality of integrated service delivery and personal outcomes; - Person centred care; - Management of clinical risks; and - Learning from adverse clinical and non-clinical events - 7.13 Each of these domains is underpinned by mechanisms to measure quality, clinical and service effectiveness and sustainability.
 They are compliant with statutory, legal and policy obligations strongly underpinned by human rights values and social justice.
 Service delivery is evidence-based, underpinned by robust mechanisms to integrate professional education, research and development.

-- 7.14.
-The Parties and the Integration Joint Board have approved the framework and are responsible for ensuring that it is embedded within service planning, delivery and performance reporting mechanisms.
-The Integration Joint Board is responsible for ensuring effective mechanisms for service user and carer feedback and for complaints handling as laid out in sections 11 and 13 of this Scheme. - 7.15.
-The Area Clinical Forum, Managed Clinical Networks, GP Sub Committee, Area Medical Committee, Medical Staff Committee and any other appropriate professional groups, and the Adult and Child Protection Committees provide advice directly to the Integration Joint Board or through its professional members. - 7.16.
-The Healthcare Quality Assurance and Improvement Committee and the Chief Social Work Officer and his/her delegates provide advice, oversight and guidance to the Integration Joint Board and Strategic Planning Group in respect of Clinical and Care Governance and Professional Governance, for the delivery of health and social care services across the localities identified in the strategic plan.
+- 7.14 The Parties and the Integration Joint Board have approved the framework and are responsible for ensuring that it is embedded within service planning, delivery and performance reporting mechanisms.
+The Integration Joint Board is responsible for ensuring effective mechanisms for service user and carer feedback and for complaints handling as laid out in sections 11 and 13 of this Scheme. - 7.15 The Area Clinical Forum, Managed Clinical Networks, GP Sub Committee, Area Medical Committee, Medical Staff Committee and any other appropriate professional groups, and the Adult and Child Protection Committees provide advice directly to the Integration Joint Board or through its professional members. - 7.16 The Healthcare Quality Assurance and Improvement Committee and the Chief Social Work Officer and his/her delegates provide advice, oversight and guidance to the Integration Joint Board and Strategic Planning Group in respect of Clinical and Care Governance and Professional Governance, for the delivery of health and social care services across the localities identified in the strategic plan.

-7.17.
 Chief Officer